Artt2/Full-Stack-open/part1/README.md

 # Part 1: Introduction to React

-Part 1 of the University of Helsinki's Full Stack Open Course, see [here](https://fullstackopen.com/en/part1){:target="blank"} for more.'
+Part 1 of the University of Helsinki's Full Stack Open Course, see [here](https://fullstackopen.com/en/part1) for more.

 Introduction to the key concepts of the React-library, Javascript and

 ## Technologies used

 - Programming Languages: Javascript

+## Packages and Libraries

+- React

 ## Exercises and Projects